 Entertainment

-During the day you can take your baby in there and play using all the toys available — including a ball pool.
+During the day you can take your baby to the nursery and play using all the toys available — including a ball pool.
 You can even borrow small strollers to use on board.
-There are also children’s books in the library to borrow. n the evening, a stroll around the promenade deck is a good way to get a baby to sleep and the sound of the sea definitely helps.
+There are also children’s books in the library to borrow.
+In the evening, a stroll around the promenade deck is a good way to get a baby to sleep, and the sound of the sea definitely helps.

 Overall, the cruise was extremely relaxing, especially as I didn’t have the headache of negotiating an airport.
 I’d thoroughly recommend a cruise for someone travelling with an infant as it’s completely stress free.